sergei-p/Desktop-Messaging-App/README.md

 ---

 ## Description
-A messaging app for desktops.
-Client is built using Qt Framework.
-Server is built with Node.js.
+A websocket based messaging app for desktops.

 ## Technologies